 Snowman Trek is a challenging trek that takes you to a relatively untouched region of Bhutan.
-Not many men have ventured along this tough trail that is known to test one's limits to the fullest.
+Not many men have ventured along this tough trail known to test one's limits to the fullest.

 |Day 1||Arrival in Paro|

 |Day 2||Paro Sightseeing|

 |Day 3||Hike to Tiger's Nest ( 9km, 5-6 hours)|

 |Day 4||Trek from Drugyal Dzong to Shana (Trek starts) (17km, 5-6 hours)|

 |Day 5||Trek from Sharna Zampa to Thangthangkha (3,610m) 22km, 7-8 hours|

 |Day 6||Trek from Thangthangkha to Jangothang (4,080m) 19Km, 5-6 hours|

 |Day 8||Trek from Jangothang to Lingshi (4,010m) 18Km, 6-7 hours|